kreait/firebase-php/docs/troubleshooting.rst

 https://curl.haxx.se/ca/cacert.pem and put it where ``default_cert_file``
 points to.

-If needed, restartet your PHP processes and check if the problem still occurs.
+If needed, restart your PHP processes and check if the problem still occurs.